McNealy History, Family Crest & Coats of Arms

 The surname McNealy was first found in counties Armagh and Monaghan (Irish: Muineachán) located in the Northern part of the Republic of Ireland in the province of Ulster, where they held a family seat from ancient times.

-Important Dates for the McNealy family
+Early History of the McNealy family

 This web page shows only a small excerpt of our McNealy research.
 Another 100 words (7 lines of text) covering the years 1120, 1653, 1680 and 1697 are included under the topic Early McNealy History in all our PDF Extended History products and printed products wherever possible.